elsemeow/game-of-life/README.md

 - "Scale" - current screen zoom (`100%` by default);
 - "Speed" - current game speed (depends on grid size by default).

-To control the game speed (from `0 FPS` to `60 FPS` by default), use the keyboard.
+To control the game speed (from `0 FPS` to `60 FPS` by default) use the keyboard.
 Press `[Right Arrow]` to increase speed, press `[Left Arrow]` to decrease speed.

 Use the keyboard to control zoom (from `25%` to `150%` by default). `[=]` or `[+]` to zoom in. `[-]` or `[_]` to zoom out.

-After the desired figures are drawn on the field, click "Run".
+After the desired figures are drawn on the field click "Run".

 ### 3. Run

-While the game is running, you can control the camera, zoom and game speed.
+While the game is running you can control the camera, zoom and game speed.

 When you click on "Reset" the state of the game returns to the first generation.

-To return to the "Grid setup" state, reload the page.
+To return to the "Grid setup" state reload the page.